Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/how-to/_adding-cert-authorities.md

 ---
-nav_title: Adding Certificate Authorities
+nav_title: Add Certificate Authorities
-title: Adding Certificate Authorities
+title: Add Certificate Authorities
 ---

-### Adding certificate authorities
+##Add certificate authorities

 To use this plugin, you must add certificate authority (CA) certificates.
 These are stored in a separate `ca_certificates` store rather than the main certificates store because